Typhoon Mike: Aftermath

 On November 28, the Republic of Palau was declared a disaster area.
 After Mike traversed the Philippines, President Corazon Aquino declared a state of calamity in 29 provinces and 24 cities in the Visayas region.
 Thirty-nine provinces in the Philippines were declared a disaster area, twenty-nine of which were exempted from government cuts in oil deliveries and energy conservation measures.
 Former Philippine First Lady Imelda Marcos offered $3.6 million for victims of the typhoon.
 However, she only ended up writing a check of $125,000 and even that check bounced.
 A total of $9.3 million was released by Aquino from a calamity fund to rehabilitate devastated areas.
 Around 86,840 families received food from the government, valued at $106,983.
 The health department sent 5500 lbs of medicine to Iloilo City for distribution to provincial health offices in affected provinces.
 The defense secretary ordered 150 tents to be airlifted to five affected cities.
 A total of 110 ST of relief supplies were provided by the local government.
-Philippine navy vessels were utilized to transport rice from nearby island provinces.
+Philippine navy vessels were used to transport rice from nearby island provinces.
 As a result of the typhoon, authorities projected annual economic growth in the Philippines would be less than 2% – down from 2.3% earlier in the year.
 The typhoon also prompted PAGASA to expand its warning system.

 Typhoon Mike's damage to the infrastructure of Cebu forced local authorities to rethink governmental priorities, where a food shortage was observed and water was rationed.
 Lines for gasoline and fuel was 1.5 mi long.
-However, the city quickly recovered, and by the end of the decade, it was experiencing rapid economic growth, dubbed CEBOOM.
+However, the city quickly recovered, and by the end of the decade, it was experiencing rapid economic growth, dubbed Ceboom.

 The United States provided $25,000 to Philippine Red Cross for immediate disaster relief needs.
 The United States Agency for International Development distributed 97 MT of food in Leyte and eastern Samar, and by November 28, the country was granted $432,000 worth of supplies and cash.
 The United Kingdom provided $38,000 in medicine.
 France loaned the country $36 million that was expected to be paid back within three decades.
 Belgium provided $90,252 in relief assistance.
 Sweden granted nearly $18,000 worth of relief items.
 Denmark awarded $25,950 in cash.
 Germany added $132,450 in tents and medicine.
 Japan also contributed $400,000.
 Catholic Relief Services provided $25,000 in relief.
 Caritas Internationalis donated nearly $250,000 in cash.
 Save The Children contributed $10,000.
 World Vision donated $25,000.
 Within the United Nations, the United Nations Office for the Coordination of Humanitarian Affairs and United Nations Development Programme offered $25,000 and $50,000 in emergency grants respectively.
 The United Nations Children's Fund donated $28,710 worth of medical supplies.

 Due to the severity of damage and loss of life caused by the storm, the name Mike was retired and replaced with Manny.
 PAGASA also retired the name Ruping, which was replaced with Ritang, which was first used in the 1994 season.